Google Domains Overview – Everything You Need To Know

 Step 1: Choosing Your Domain

 Google will then display a list of domain extensions that are currently available.
-Hopefully, you should see a green tick next to your desired domain name, this means that it’s available, then just go ahead and add it to your cart.
+Hopefully, you should see a green tick next to your desired domain name, which means it’s available, then go ahead and add it to your cart.

 Step 2: Purchasing Your Domain Name

-Once you’ve placed your domain in the cart, go ahead and check out and Google Domains will show you two options that are both enabled.
+Once you’ve placed your domain in the cart, check out to finish the transaction, and Google Domains will show you two enabled options.

 Step 3: Point Your Domain To Your Host